Jusep1983/S303_Developers_team/README.md

 JUnit (for testing)
 Mockit

+## 👾 Patterns
+✅ Singleton Pattern
+✅ Factory Pattern
+✅ Observer Pattern
+✅ DAO Pattern: The app uses the DAO pattern to separate data access logic.
+Interfaces are defined for each domain (e.g., ClueDAO, RoomDAO), and implementations like ClueDAOImpl use the MongoDB Java driver.

 ## 🧱 Core Entities
 Escape Room: The main entity containing rooms, clues, and decorations.
 Room: Each with a name, difficulty, and collections of clues and decorations.